milind-prajapat/Rubiks-Cube/README.md

 I exclusively did this project for people who put their efforts into Rubik's cube solving algorithm to test and debug their code.
 The simulator provides a platform to directly access the cube's current state over a press of a button.
 Meanwhile, it can also be used for general purposes, having a good time solving the cube independently.

-The simulator is equipped with a cube solving algorithm, named The Two-Phase Algorithm by [Herbert Kociemba](https://www.speedsolving.com/wiki/index.php/Herbert_Kociemba).
+The simulator is equipped with a cube solving algorithm named The Two-Phase Algorithm by [Herbert Kociemba](https://www.speedsolving.com/wiki/index.php/Herbert_Kociemba).
 It is an external package [Kociemba](https://github.com/Megalomatt/Kociemba).

 The Fetch state button is exclusively meant for testing and debugging purposes and is only available for desktop users.
 The fetch state button saves the cube's current state into a text file named [CurrentState.txt](https://github.com/milind-prajapat/Rubiks-Cube/blob/main/Builds/Windows_x86_x64/Rubiks%20Cube_Data/CurrentState.txt), which is available in the simulator's [data](https://github.com/milind-prajapat/Rubiks-Cube/tree/main/Builds/Windows_x86_x64/Rubiks%20Cube_Data) directory.